leikoilja/ha-google-home/README.md

   4. Return to [Integrations](https://my.home-assistant.io/redirect/integrations/).
       1. Click **Configure** on the Google Home integration.
       2. Enter your Google account username.
-      3. Paste the password into the "_Google account app password_" field.
+      3. Paste the password into the **Google account app password** field.
       4. Click **Submit**.

 ## Contribution